AdobeDocs/campaign-learn.zh-Hant/help/tutorial-integrate-with-experience-platform/workflow-to-find-last-modified-date.md

 level: Beginner, Experienced
 exl-id: 6fd70eea-3be7-4589-a608-05b0a8de93a6
 source-git-commit: 05b49ca012d0d505b117a2fb6b12ff41b51be63e
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '120'
+source-wordcount: '0'
-ht-degree: 100%
+ht-degree: 0%

 ---